 Production Percent of

 Component $(g \ C \ y^{-1} \ x \ 10^8)$ Total

-Phytoplankton 2.4 39
+Phytoplankton 2.4 40

-Eelgrass 1.8 29
+Eelgrass 1.6 27

-Eelgrass epiphytes 0.7 11
+Eelgrass epiphytes 0.7 12

-Drift algae 0.5 8.1
+Drift algae 0.5 8.3

-Macroalgae 0.3 4.8
+Macroalgae 0.3 5.0

-Other periphyton 0.5 8.1
+Other periphyton 0.5 8.3

-TOTAL 6.2
+TOTAL 6.0

-Evidence for long-term cycles in eelgrass (Zostera marina L.) abundance in Massachusetts using sediment cores Introduction
+Evidence for long-term changes in eelgrass (Zostera marina L.) abundance in Massachusetts in sediment cores

-Analysis of core sections from coastal depositional environments shows great promise for assessing the impact of anthropogenic and natural disturbances that have taken place during recent centuries.
+Analysis of core sections from coastal marine depositional environments shows great promise for assessing the impact of anthropogenic and natural disturbances that have taken place during recent centuries.
 For example, in Chesapeake Bay, sediment cores were used to document increases in algal biomass, nutrient loading, and sediment deposition, and decreases in submerged aquatic vegetation as a result of human development (Brush, 1984; Brush and Davis, 1984; Davis, 1985; Orth and Moore, 1983b).
-In this paper I document past cycles in eelgrass (Zostera marina L.) abundance with cores from bays on Cape Cod and Buzzards Bay, Massachusetts.
+In this paper I document past cycles in eelgrass abundance with cores from bays on Cape Cod and Buzzards Bay, Massachusetts.

-Eelgrass populations undergo major fluctuations in abundance due to disease, storms, ice scour, and pollution (Harlin and Thorn-Miler, 1981; Orth and Moore, 1983b; Robertson and Mann, 1984, den Hartog, 1987).
+In temperate waters, eelgrass populations undergo major fluctuations in abundance due to disease, storms, ice scour, and pollution (Harlin and Thorn-Miler; 1981; Orth and Moore, 1983b; Robertson and Mann, 1984, den Hartog, 1987).
 For example, the wasting disease destroyed at least 90% of all eelgrass in the Western Atlantic during 1931-32 (Rasmussen, 1977; den Hartog, 1987) and less dramatic declines of eelgrass were reported along the eastern seaboard of the US in 1894, in New England in 1908, and in Popponesset Bay (adjacent to Waquoit Bay) during 1915 (Cottam, 1934).
-In recent decades, nutrient loading has been implicated in local eelgrass declines.
-Added nutrients elevate the biomass of epiphytes on eelgrass and phytoplankton, both of which decrease light availability, and thereby cause the death of eelgrass beds (Orth and Moore, 1983b; Sand-Jensen and Borum, 1983).
+In recent decades, nutrient loading has been implicated in local eelgrass declines because added nutrients elevate the biomass of epiphytes on eelgrass and phytoplankton, both of which decrease light availability, and ultimately cause the death of eelgrass beds (Orth and Moore, 1983b; Sand-Jensen and Borum, 1983).